- Reflect on the experience and identify your emotions

 us, the fear of criticism from others falls by the wayside.
 And when we

-live aligned with our values, it doesn’t feel as detrimental to be criticised
+live aligned with our values, it doesn’t feel as detrimental to be criticized

 or make mistakes.

 Journaling is always a therapeutic exercise to practice.
 Writing down

 your thoughts of self-doubt or experiences with imposter syndrome onto

 paper is a good release and it prevents you from suppressed emotions

 which could lead to depression..
 You may even realize after you see

 your concerns written down, that they may not be as detrimental as you

 thought they were.
 This can help to gradually overcome fear, anxiety

 and self-doubt.
 The best time to let go and release negative energy in